alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 Notice in this definition of `next`, the computation function is not an `async` function and the value of `n` is not `awaited`.
-Since `wait` is a property, it returns a keyed cell, like all properties that return cells.
+Since `wait` is a property it returns a keyed cell, like all properties that return cells.
 This means the `n` variable above can be omitted and the above example can be simplified to the following: